OpenNebula/website/content/product/cloud_cluster_provisioning/cloud_cluster_operations/overview.md

 <!--# Overview -->

-## How Should I Read This Chapter
+Cloud Cluster Operations involve managing providers and provisions.
+Provider management deals with maintaining the external resources that OpenNebula uses to build and manage clusters.
+On the other hand, provision management works with the core functionality of deploying and managing the cluster instances using the providers defined.

+## Basic Outline

+This guide is structured as follows:

+* [Managing Providers]({{% relref "provider_operations#provider-operations" %}}): use OneForm to define, instantiate and configure your deployment.
-Provisions in the form of Edge Clusters or HCI Clusters provide you with the tools needed to dynamically grow your cloud infrastructure on remote cloud providers or on-premises resources.
-This chapter describes how to [Manage Cloud or on-premises providers]({{% relref "provider_operations#provider-operations" %}}).
+* [Managing Provisions]({{% relref "provider_operations#provision-operations" %}}): dynamically grow your cloud infrastructure on remote cloud providers or on-premises resource.

 ## Hypervisor Compatibility